Azure-Samples/cognitive-services-python-sdk-samples/README.md

     pip install -r requirements.txt
     ```

+4. Set up the environment variable `LUIS_SUBSCRIPTION_KEY` with your key if you want to execute LUIS tests.
 4. Set up the environment variable `SPELLCHECK_SUBSCRIPTION_KEY` with your key if you want to execute SpellCheck tests.
 4. Set up the environment variable `TEXTANALYTICS_SUBSCRIPTION_KEY` with your key if you want to execute TextAnalytics tests.
 You might override too `TEXTANALYTICS_LOCATION` (westcentralus by default).
 3. Set up the environment variable `AUTOSUGGEST_SUBSCRIPTION_KEY` with your key if you want to execute Autosuggest tests.